What a year of travel it’s been! Seven countries, three continents, and eight American states.

 I can’t wait to explore more of Scandinavia in the future, and hopefully more of Norway too.

-6. A weekend of pierogis in Krakow, Poland
+6. A Weekend of Pierogis in Krakow, Poland

-Another European trip took us to Poland for the first time, to the city of Krakow.
 Another place that had been on my bucket list for a long time, I really wanted to come here to learn about the history of World War II.

 I’ve read many books about the concentration camps, but nothing prepares you for seeing them in person.
 We had a guided tour of Auschwitz and it’s one of the most memorable things I’ve done this year.